-Node protection is required to provide protection of traffic on a given forwarding node against the failure of the first-hop node on the primary forwarding path.
-Such protection becomes more critical in the absence of mechanisms like non-stop routing in the network.
-Certain operators refrain from deploying non-stop-routing in their network, due to the required complex state synchronization between redundant control plane hardwares it requires, and the significant additional computation and performance overheads it comes along with.
-In such cases, node protection is essential to guarantee uninterrupted flow of traffic, even in the case of an entire forwarding node going down.
+Node-protection is required to provide protection of traffic on a given forwarding node, against the failure of the first-hop node on the primary forwarding path.
+Such protection becomes more critical in the absence of mechanisms like non-stop-routing in the network.
+Certain operators refrain from deploying non-stop-routing in their network, due to the required complex state synchronization between redundant control plane hardwares it requires, and the significant additional performance complexities it hence introduces.
+In such cases node-protection is essential to guarantee un-interrupted flow of traffic, even in the case of an entire forwarding node going down.

-The following sections discuss the node-protection problem in the context of remote-LFA and propose a solution.
+The following sections discuss the node-protection problem in the context of Remote-LFA and propose a solution.